-13.1.1 Performing a Complete File System Upgrade
+13.3.1 Performing a Complete File System Upgrade

-This procedure describes a complete file system upgrade in which Lustre 1.6.x packages are installed on multiple 1.6 servers and clients, requiring a file system shut down.
-If you want to upgrade one Lustre component at a time and avoid the shutdown, see 13.1.2.
+This procedure describes a complete file system upgrade in which 1.8.x Lustre packages are installed on multiple 1.6.x servers and clients, requiring a file system shut down.
+If you want to upgrade one Lustre component at a time and avoid the shutdown, see Performing a Rolling Upgrade.

 Tip - In a Lustre upgrade, the package install and file system unmount steps are reversible; you can do either step first.
-To minimize downtime, this procedure first performs the 1.6.x package installation, and then unmounts the file system.
+To minimize downtime, this procedure first performs the 1.8.x package installation, and then unmounts the file system.

-1. Make a complete, restorable file system backup before upgrading Lustre.

-2. Install the 1.6.x packages on the Lustre servers and/or clients.
+- 1. Make a complete, restorable file system backup before upgrading Lustre. - 2.
+Install the 1.8.x packages on the Lustre servers and/or clients.

 Some or all servers can be upgraded.
 Some or all clients can be upgraded.
 For help determining where to install a specific package, see TABLE 3-1 (Lustre packages, descriptions and installation guidance).